On Fast Charged Particles Scattering on a Flat Beam of Charged Ultrarelativistic Particles in Approximation of Continuous Potential: Discussion of the Violation of the Energy Conservation Law

-Using the method described in \cite{Eik} with accuracy up to linear in $\bar{\chi}^{(1)}_0$ terms ($\bar{\chi}^{(1)}_0$ is ${\chi}^{(1)}_0$ averaged over the particles positions in the target and reduced to one particle of the target so that ${\chi}^{(N)}_0=N{\chi}^{(1)}_0$) we obtain the formula for the differential scattering cross section
+Using the method described in \cite{RJG59, Eik} with accuracy up to linear in $\bar{\chi}^{(1)}_0$ terms ($\bar{\chi}^{(1)}_0$ is ${\chi}^{(1)}_0$ averaged over the particles positions in the target and reduced to one particle of the target so that $\bar{\chi}^{(N)}_0=N\bar{\chi}^{(1)}_0$) we obtain the formula for the differential scattering cross section

-The coincidence of differential cross sections for relativistic and stationary targets is justified, since the given cross section is invariant.
+The formula \eqref{eq27} depends only on variables which remain unchanged during Lorentz transformations so the given cross section is invariant.
+Thus, the coincidence of differential cross sections for ultrarelativistic and stationary targets is justified.
 We note that neglecting quadratic in $\bar{\chi}^{(1)}_0$ terms simplifies the problem consideration and corresponds to the continuous potential approximation. }